 “I’ve always enjoyed helping students learn, but when I first started acting as a TA I did worry I might not be experienced enough to teach some of the more challenging concepts.
 As time went on, I realized I did know how to answer their questions and lead in the classroom,” says Mosseri.
 “It means a lot to be recognized for this work, it’s been a lot of fun to see the moment something clicks and students understand the material I’m teaching.”

 Maryam Ebrahimiazar is a PhD candidate supervised by Professor Nasser Ashgriz.
+Her research focuses on developing an ultrasonic inhaler to improve asthma treatment.
 She has worked as a teaching assistant in a number of courses during her time at MIE including MIE210 – Thermodynamics, MIE313 – Heat and Mass Transfer and MIE414 – Applied Fluid Mechanics.

 Aaron (Hao Che) Tan